 Here, in one of South Africa’s most infamous townships, the street is cramped with colourful tin shacks instead.
 Layers of rusted iron sheets nailed together to forge a home, the leaning structures both support and jostle each other to claim every square inch of the muddy spare ground.
 People mill about, some run to the bus stop outside, others laugh as they call to each other in Xhosa — one of South Africa’s 12 official languages.

-As we roll to a stop and get ready to begin our Urban Adventures’ Faces of Cape Town tour, I clutch the camera in my hands a little tighter and silently will my heart rate to slow down.
+As we roll to a stop, I clutch the camera in my hands a little tighter and silently will my heart rate to slow down.
 Until now, we’ve been warned away from townships just like this one, by horrifying stories of poverty, crime, and gang violence.

 Yet here we are.
 Standing nervously beside a main road in a township abuzz with activity on a warm spring day.